 Can I Get Maintenance From My Spouse in Kentucky?

-As part of a divorce or legal separation, a Kentucky judge has the authority to order one ex-spouse to make ongoing financial payments to the other.
-We used to call this “alimony,” but today it is more commonly referred to as spousal maintenance.
-There is no automatic right to spousal maintenance under Kentucky law; rather, a court must make certain findings regarding the former spouse’s financial condition.
-“We don’t have a spousal maintenance formula; we don’t have spousal maintenance guidelines; we don’t have any authorized software—some of the things that they have in other states,” he continues.
-“It is kind of the Wild West over here.
+As part of a divorce or legal separation, a Kentucky judge has the authority to issue a court order that one ex-spouse make ongoing financial payments to the other.
+We used to call this “alimony payments,” but today, it is more commonly referred to as spousal maintenance.

+“Very, very infrequently will both the spouse wanting maintenance and the spouse paying it agree that it should be paid or how much should be paid,” Ewing continues.
+“We don’t have a spousal maintenance formula; we don’t have spousal maintenance guidelines; we don’t have any authorized software—some of the things that they have in other states.
+It is kind of the Wild West over here.
 I think it’s rare that people will get it without a family law attorney, frankly.”

 What Do Kentucky Judges Consider in Awarding Spousal Support?